-Good evening welcome.
-This is the Academy of physical medicine.
-And I'm Steven Bruce.
-And this evening I am welcoming to the show the fourth time Joanne Elphinstone.
-Now Joanne is a physiotherapist with over 30 years experience in her discipline.
-But for the last 20 years, she has been practising what she calls Joanne elephants and movement science or gems for short.
+Good evening, welcome.
+This is the Academy of Physical Medicine and I'm Steven Bruce.
+And this evening I am welcoming to the show for the fourth time, Joanne Elphinston.
+Now Joanne is a physiotherapist with over 30 years' experience in her discipline.
+But for the last 20 years, she has been practising what she calls Joanne Elphinston Movement Science or JEMS for short.
 And we had her on the show in the past to talk about why control ain't the goal.
-In interesting philosophy, which will probably have a little bit on this evening, we've talked about exercise science and keeping it simple.
+An interesting philosophy, which we'll probably have a little bit on this evening, we've talked about exercise science and keeping it simple.
 We've talked about movement as therapy, and this evening, we're going to talk about moving the brain.
 Why are we going to talk about moving the brain?
-Well, actually, we were meant to talk about that last time, but we went down so many different rabbit holes and talk about so many different things in response to your questions as much as mine, that we thought we'd better revisit the topic.
+Well, actually, we were meant to talk about that last time, but we went down so many different rabbit holes and talked about so many different things in response to your questions as much as mine, that we thought we'd better revisit the topic.
 Joanne, great to have you with us.
 You've been on the show four times, and everyone will know why I want you back.
 But we're all flattered and amazed that you actually prepared to come back and put yourself through this again, thank you.

 It's just a delight.
-It's it's a privilege to be asked, actually, Steven, I always have such a great time.
+It's a privilege to be asked, actually, Steven, I always have such a great time.
 And honestly, I never know what's going to happen.
-Anyway.
-It's embracing spontaneity.
+You know, it's embracing spontaneity.
 It's the opposite of control, which I think is a wonderful thing.

-Now, I'm going to refer to this I'm going to refer to this later on.
+Now, I'm going to refer to this later on.
 I didn't mention it earlier on.
-Joe M is the author of this book, the power and the grace.
-And I bring it up now because you might be impressed that Joe's got 30 years experience as a physio and she's developed her own sort of philosophy and discipline in terms of product, her own protocol in terms of treating patients.
-But I think it's actually quite an indicator that a very flattering foreword in this book is written by Tom Meyers, who is the director of anatomy trains and the brains behind myofascial patterns and so on.
-So that's, that's actually very nice to have someone so celebrated writing a very flattering foreword, Joanne, it was it was actually beyond my dreams, you know, to have I really didn't think that that would be possible.
+Joanne is the author of this book, The Power And The Grace.
+And I bring it up now because you might be impressed that Joe's got 30 years' experience as a physio and she's developed her own sort of philosophy and discipline in terms of her own protocol in terms of treating patients.
+But I think it's actually quite an indicator that a very flattering foreword in this book is written by Tom Myers, who is the director of Anatomy Trains and the brains behind myofascial patterns and so on.
+So that's actually very nice to have someone so celebrated writing a very flattering foreword, Joanne.

+It was actually beyond my dreams, you know, to have, I really didn't think that that would be possible.
 And he was so kind in what he wrote.
-And, you know, it was it was really beyond both Tom and Elizabeth Larkin, who is so incredibly eminent in her field.
+And, you know, it was really beyond both Tom and Elizabeth Larkin, who is so incredibly eminent in her field.

-Yes, yeah, as well.
-But
+Yes, yeah.

-for for your audience, they'll be most familiar with Tom.
-And I was, I was a little nervous, because, you know, I didn't know what he was going to make of it, you know, get an offer up this book about movement.
+As well.
+But for your audience, they'll be most familiar with Tom.
+And I was a little nervous, because, you know, I didn't know what he was going to make of it, you know, offer up this book about movement.
 I didn't know whether he can, especially because I'm tying the facial element in with all of these other things.
 And you don't know how someone's going to respond.
 But of course, you know, he's responded incredibly graciously.
-And I'm very, I'm very proud of that.
+And I'm very proud of that.